-Under the leaves and the sun's splendid ray, Prophetic sign of eternal day, Under the leaves and the dear summer flow 678, Fragrant with memory of happy hours.
-Reneath the autumnal and storm-swept sky, Yet peacefully resting where pausies lie, Under the leaves and the white, vestal snow, Emblems of purchess the angels know.
-Under the leaves and the blossoms of spring.
-There awaiting our risen King, Under the leaves and the sweet song of birgs, Can love be lost that was deeper than words' O'er the sad, dead leaves, oh, do not grieve long.
-But breathe a prayer that shall blend into song:
+Their requiem sung by the mouning breeze,] Under the leaves and the moon's tende Under the leaves and the dear summer flow Fragrant with memory of happy hours.
+Beneath the autumnal and storm-swept sky, Yet peacefully resting where pansies lie Under the leaves and the sweet song of birgs, But breathe a prayer that shall blend into Each addition to one's kindred is a elative gain.